 After the death of John Ritenbaugh in May 2023, three elders are fully committed to this work, serving about a dozen small groups scattered across the United States.
 CGG also has scattered members in Australia, Britain, Canada, France, Germany, the Philippines, South Africa, Trinidad, and Zambia.
 It also sponsors a number of Feast of Tabernacles sites: Myrtle Beach, South Carolina; Tobago; Hermanus, South Africa; Victoria Falls, Zambia; and one in the Philippines.

 In 1992, the church leased offices in Charlotte, North Carolina, where John Ritenbaugh had been pastoring a WCG congregation.
 During the first half of 2005, a new, 5,250 square foot church office and meeting hall was built on five acres in nearby Fort Mill, South Carolina (1,750 square feet were added in the summer of 2007, completing the original 70 x 100 design).
-A permanent office building will help to stabilize the church's expenditures for facilities and reduce the labor and turmoil attendant with frequent moves to new office space.
+A permanent office building has helped to stabilize the church's expenditures for facilities and reduce the labor and turmoil attendant with frequent moves to new office space.
+Several upgrades to the property were made in 2023 and 2024.

 In addition to his pastoral duties, Richard Ritenbaugh also edits all of the church's publications and websites.
 Martin Collins manages the church's business affairs and overseas brethren.